kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/dianahirst.jpg)

 Arriving in East Kent two days before her second birthday, Diana Hirst has been rooted in its landscape ever since.
 While in exile, first on London clay and subsequently on Suffolk clay, she has regularly returned to Deal.
 As a poet, much of her early work was about Kent, particularly its chalklands, and she was 2008 Deal and Dover Poet of the Year.
-Now at Canterbury Christ Church, she is writing a PhD on Elizabeth Bowen, a writer she’s been interested in since she first read Eva Trout in 1969 and discovered the heroine trampling over landscapes she had fondly imagined belonged to her alone.
+Now at Canterbury Christ Church, she has completed a PhD on Elizabeth Bowen, a writer she’s been interested in since she first read Eva Trout in 1969 and discovered the heroine trampling over landscapes she had fondly imagined belonged to her alone.
 But this began to make sense when she discovered that Bowen, too, had put down roots in East Kent ...

 ##
 [**Katie Holdway**]()